 The Kansas Lottery Act requires that a minimum of 45 percent of total sales be paid back to the players through the prize fund.
-In Fiscal Year 2018 (July 1, 2017 through June 30, 2018), the Kansas Lottery paid out 58.2 percent in prizes.
-The State Gaming Revenues Fund received 27.5 percent of ticket sales; cost of sales was 3.6 percent (which covers online vendor fees, telecommunications costs and instant ticket printing); 5.8 percent was paid to Lottery retailers for commissions and bonuses; and 4.9 percent covered administrative expenses (salaries, advertising, depreciation, professional services and other administrative expenses.)
+In Fiscal Year 2020 (July 1, 2019 through June 30, 2020), the Kansas Lottery paid out 60.6 percent in prizes.
+Transfers to state programs were 24.5 percent of ticket sales; cost of sales was 3.9 percent, which includes vendor feeds for gaming systems and instant ticket printing; 5.9 percent was paid to Lottery retailers for commissions and bonuses; and 5.1 percent covered administrative expenses, including salaries, advertising, depreciation, professional services, and other administrative expenses.

 The State Gaming Revenues Fund (SGRF) is funded through monthly transfers from the Kansas Lottery.
 Transfers are made from the Gaming Fund to funds dedicated to economic development initiatives, prison construction and maintenance projects, local juvenile detention facilities, problem gambling assistance, and the State General Fund.